Colleges by Location

 Admissions

-In order to increase your chances of getting admitted, you need to know as much as possible about the institution's criteria for admission.
-Check out some essential facts about admission at Wilson College.
+In order to improve your chances of getting admitted, you need to know as much as possible about the university's criteria for admission.
+What are the admission requirements for Wilson College?

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 856 in 2024.
-Wilson College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the candidate.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 852 in 2024.
+Wilson College has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the enrolled students in 2024 was 26 and the average GPA was 3.4.
-That means that you need a GPA that's above average in order to get into Wilson College; the same goes for your ACT score.
+The average ACT score for all the enrolled students in 2024 was 26 while the average GPA was 3.4.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.

-The SAT Critical Reading average score was 533 for the accepted students, while the average SAT Math score was 515.
+The new students had an average SAT Critical Reading score of 533 and an average SAT Math score of 515.

 Retention Rate

-The freshman retention rate for Wilson College was 77% in 2024, a reflection of the high standards and excellent educational experience at this school.
+The freshman retention rate for Wilson College was 74% in 2024, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 Student Body